Impéria Automobiles: 2009 revival

-The Imperia GP was going to be sold in 2013.
-The car was designed by Denis Stevens.
-The Imperia GP roadster would have had power-hybrid motorization technology developed by Belgian research company Green Propulsion.
+In 2008, Green Propulsion purchased the rights to Imperia Automotive for €400.

+The company announced a revival model, the Imperia GP which featured a BMW/ PSA sourced engine with an electric motor.

 Preorders were open in 2008, but many design changes and re-prototyping, with concomitant rescheduling, were announced between 2009 and 2015, when the company's illiquidity was brought to the commercial court.
-A takeover proposal of luxury cars converter Carat-Duchatelet was refused by the court which declared the bankruptcy.
+A takeover proposal of luxury cars converter Carat-Duchatelet was refused by the court, which declared the bankruptcy.